 If you received subpar medical care, you may be questioning whether or not you have grounds to take legal action.
 The healthcare provider’s actions must meet certain conditions to be considered malpractice.
 Because it is your right to receive medical care that is thorough, timely, and customized to your needs, you should take a closer look at what has happened.

 Generally speaking, in order to be considered malpractice, the incident has to meet certain criteria:

-- Your doctor’s actions are considered negligent, or below the required standard of care
+Your doctor was negligent, or fell below the required standard of care.

 If you have evidence to prove these points, you may have enough to confront a doctor.
 No one should endure physical and emotional distress from the very people meant to help us.
 The laws around medical malpractice exist to protect you if you are wronged.
 However, filing a medical malpractice claim is a complex process that requires substantial preparation and a knowledgeable team.
 You can be confident McGinn, Montoya, Love & Curry has the resources to investigate your case.